Getting started

 Tempo uses Bebop for generating client and service code.
 To install it, follow the commands below:

-By default, bebopc produces client and server code in the same output.
+produces client and server code in the same output.
 You’ll need to add the following dependencies to your project:

 If your client and server code lives in the same project, you can install Tempo into it.